The Bat Emergence

 Seating and Admission

-Visitors are advised to arrive 30 minutes to one hour prior to the start of the lower viewing area tour.
+Visitors are advised to arrive at least 30 minutes to one hour prior to the start of the lower viewing area tour.
 During the high-use times, such as holidays and Friday and Saturday nights, visitors are encouraged to arrive one hour or more prior to the start of the lower viewing area tour.
 Tours begin approximately one hour prior to bat emergence time.
 Composting toilets are present at the upper viewing area, but are only open during the evening hours from May through October and during special events.